nestjs/docs.nestjs.com/content/recipes/nestia.md

 `nestia` can utilize pure interface type as DTO.

-Unlike `@nestjs/swagger` which requires the DTO class with decorator functions, `nestia` can use the pure interface type directly.
-Also, `nestia` can utilize the pure descriptive comments, instead of using the `description` decorator.
-Furthermore, generic type, union/intersection type and even conditional type, `nestia` supports all of them.
+Unlike `@nestjs/swagger` which requires the DTO class with decorators, `nestia` can use the pure interface type directly.
+Also, `nestia` can utilize the pure descriptive comments, instead of using the `description` property of the decorators.
+Furthermore, `nestia` can even support generic types, union/intersection types and even conditional types.

-Look at the code below; you may see the difference between `nestia` and `@nestjs/swagger`, and thereby catch the meaning of the pure DTO interface.
+Look at the code below, you may see the difference between `nestia` and `@nestjs/swagger`, and thereby catch the meaning of the pure DTO interface.

 > info **Tip**
 >